carlosrod723/R-Shiny-Simple-Climate-DataViewer/README.md

 The **Simple Climate Data Viewer** made with RStudio is a Shiny web application that visualizes climate data across different cities.
 The app allows users to interactively select a location from a map, view temperature trends over the years in a time series plot, and download the filtered data for further analysis.

+Please refer to the climate_shiny_app.R file to view the code

 ## Features:
 - **Interactive Map**: Select a location from a leaflet map with clickable markers.
 - **Time Series Plot**: Displays the temperature trends over the years for the selected city.